easybuilders/easybuild-tutorial/docs/01_introduction/README.md

 EasyBuild strongly prefers to **build software from source code**, whenever possible.

-This is important to ensure that the binaries that are installed can maximally exploit the capabilities of the machine architecture on which the software will be run.
+This is important to ensure that the binaries that are installed can maximally exploit the capabilities of the system architecture on which the software will be run.

 For that same reason, EasyBuild **optimizes software for the processor architecture of the build host** by default, via compiler options like ``-march=native`` (GCC), ``-xHost`` (Intel compilers), etc.